Chapter 5 Quantitative data

 • DEP provides an integrated analysis workflow for the analysis of mass spectrometry proteomics data for differential protein expression or differential enrichment.

 • MSqRob: The MSqRob package allows a user to do quantitative protein-level statistical inference on LC-MS proteomics data.
 More specifically, our package makes use of peptide-level input data, thus correcting for unbalancedness and peptide-specific biases.
 As previously shown (Goeminne et al. (2015)), this approach is both more sensitive and specific than summarizing peptide-level input to protein-level values.
 Model estimates are stabilized by ridge regression, empirical Bayes variance estimation and downweighing of outliers.
-Currently, only label-free proteomics data types are supported. msqrob2 is now available and makes use of the QFeatures infrastructure.
+The new version makes use of the QFeatures infrastructure.
+Label-free proteomics data are supported. msqrob2, and TMT workflows with msqrob2tmt.

 • proDA accounts for missing values in label-free mass spectrometry data without imputation.
 The package implements a probabilistic dropout model that ensures that the information from observed and missing values are properly combined.
 It adds empirical Bayesian priors to increase power to detect differentially abundant proteins.